 The following positive home management system will guide you how to teach your dog through non-confrontational methods that you are the leader.
 This can be done without frightening, hurting or threatening your dog.
 This program will establish a good trusting, respectful balanced relationship between human and dog without you having to prove your dominance over him.
 Most dogs are less stressed when the decision making responsibility is left to their human.

 There are 10 principles in total; I will be introducing one or two each week.
 Add them into your daily life and see if your dog’s behaviour improves for the better!
-Here is part four of Follow the Leader.
+Here is part two of Follow the Leader.
+View Part 1 here.

 - Calm Gets The Goods!Attention seeking behaviour like barking and whining should be as unacceptable as obvious “bad” behaviours.
 If your dog rudely demands your attention, ignore him.
 Get up and walk away if you must.
 Pay attention to the dog only when he has abandoned his pushy, annoying behaviour.
 This also works well for an over-excited dog.
 You can ignore them until they calm down and thereby reinforce the good calm behaviour.